arshrandhawa/portfolio/README.md

 - **Objective**: Developed a FastAPI-based application that fetches and displays event details from the Ticketmaster API.
 - **Key Features**: Users can search for events by city, retrieve event details (venue, date, price range), and display results in a structured format using **pandas**.
-- **Technologies Used**: FastAPI, Requests, Pandas, Python-dotenv, Uvicorn
+- **Technologies Used**: FastAPI, Requests, Pandas, Python-dotenv, Uvicorn, Docker
 - [View Repository](https://github.com/arshrandhawa/portfolio/tree/main/Python/TicketmastersEventFinderAPI)

 ### **Netflix Data Dashboard (Tableau)**